H.E.L.P. Center – Programs

 Father Bill’s Kitchen serves dinner to over 100 people every night Monday through Friday from 5:00pm to 6:30pm.
 Sometimes it’s the only meal of the day for many.
 We need help!

-We are currently without a cook.
 We are looking for individuals, or groups, to commit to at least 1 dinner during the week for the months of April and May.
 We would like to find people who will provide the food, cook and serve dinner in our brand new commercial kitchen.

 This would be a great opportunity for Scout groups, service clubs, other nonprofits, churches or anyone wanting to volunteer AND serve a great meal to those who have very little.